flyingdoubleG/WikiLink-Smart/README.md

 ```

 ## Contact
-If you have any questions or suggestions, feel free to open an issue or submit a pull request.
-We will provide timely feedback.
+If you encounter any problems when trying to run WikiLink Smart on your computer, or yoo have any questions or suggestions, feel free to open an issue or submit a pull request.
+I will provide timely feedback.

 ## Credits
 This code is developed further on [WikiLink](https://github.com/zju-d3/WikiLink).